wangch/rippled/src/ripple/app/misc/README.md

 Validators may vote to increase fees if they feel that the network is charging too little.
 They may also vote to decrease fees if the fees are too costly relative to the value the network provides.
-One common case where a validator may want to change fees is when the value of the native currency XRP fluctuates relative to other currencies.
+One common case where a validator may want to change fees is when the value of the native currency ICC fluctuates relative to other currencies.

 The fee voting mechanism takes place every 256 ledgers ("voting ledgers").
 In